- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 Click to learn more about Service Line Protection Programs offered by HomeServe

-The Western Virginia Water Authority and the City of Roanoke Parks & Recreation have worked together to develop a Carvins Cove Stand Up Paddleboarding (SUP) Certification Program to promote and ensure safe and enjoyable paddleboarding at Carvins Cove while protecting the Roanoke Valley's water supply.
+The Western Virginia Water Authority and the City of Roanoke Parks & Recreation have worked together to develop a Carvins Cove Stand Up Paddleboarding (SUP) Access Program to promote and ensure safe and enjoyable paddleboarding at Carvins Cove while protecting the Roanoke Valley's water supply.

 Paddleboarders must bring their own equipment (board, paddle, PFD, leash) as there will not be SUP equipment to rent at the Carvins Cove Reservoir.
 A SUP leash must be worn at all times while on the water.
 Personal flotation devices are required.